Law & Order: UK: Episodes

-In Canada and the United States, for series 1-3, each thirteen-episode run was transmitted as a single series, meaning a total of three seasons had been broadcast through 2012.
-In 2013, the 6-episode series 4 was broadcast as season 4 in the US, a month after the UK broadcast.
-No date has been announced for the US broadcast of series 5.
+In Canada and the United States, for series 1–3, each thirteen-episode run was transmitted as a single series, meaning a total of three seasons had been broadcast as of 2012.

 On 30 April 2014, the final episode of series 5 was due to air at 9:00 but was pulled from broadcast hours prior due to the storyline's similarity to the murder of British teacher Ann Maguire in the same week.
 The episode was instead due to be shown on the later date of 11 June 2014.